 The Worst Engines of All Time

-Since the inception of the automobile there have been so many different engines.
+Since the inception of the automobile, there have been so many different engines.
 Some of them were marvelous of engineering, and others a nightmare.
 As engines progress, they tend to get more complex and when they have a problem, resolving the problem can be very difficult.
-An engine problem can vary from a simple repair to requiring the engine to come fully out of the car and have either a major service or replacement.
+An engine problem can vary from a simple repair to requiring the engine to come fully out of the car and have either a major service or a replacement.

 This list comprises engines that have inherent flaws, are unreliable and some because they were recalled for defects.